mendes-jv/get-next-line/README.md

 ## Description:

 Get Next Line is the second project at 42 and it's a C function that returns a line, read from a file descriptor.
 In short, it can read any valid file and does that line by line to optimize memory, since the file size is not known.
-It's an extremely useful function that can be used in the next school's projects.
+It's an extremely useful function that can be used in following school's projects.

 ## The project: